The Delaware Constitution

 All territory which shall hereafter be added to and included within the City of Wilmington shall become part of the Representative Districts in New Castle County, as follows:

-All lying north of a straight line including the central line of Eighth street, as the same now exists, south of the Brandywine Creek, and west of the central line of Market street, as the same now exists, shall become part of Representative District number three.
+All lying north of a straight line including the central line of Eighth street, as the same now exists, south of the Brandywine Creek, and west of the central line of Market street, as the same now exists, shall become part of Representative District Number Three.

-All lying between a straight line including the central line of Market street extended southerly and a straight line including the central line of Washington street extended southerly shall become part of Representative District number four.
+All lying between a straight line including the central line of Market street extended southerly and a straight line including the central line of Washington street extended southerly shall become part of Representative District Number Four.

-All lying south of a straight line including the central line of Eighth street, as the same now exists, and west of a straight line including the central line of Washington street, as the same now exists, shall become part of Representative District number five.
+All lying south of a straight line including the central line of Eighth street, as the same now exists, and west of a straight line including the central line of Washington street, as the same now exists, shall become part of Representative District Number Five.

-In case of any change in the boundary line between this State and the State of Pennsylvania any of the said Senatorial and Representative Districts in New Castle County affected thereby shall conform to any new boundary line between the said States.
+In case of any change in the boundary line between this State and the State of Pennsylvania any of the Senatorial and Representative Districts in New Castle County affected thereby shall conform to any new boundary line between the States.

 All territory which shall hereafter be added to and included within the City of Wilmington shall become part of the Senatorial Districts in New Castle County as follows:

-All lying north of a straight line including the central line of Eighth street, extended from the Delaware River westwardly, shall become part of Senatorial District number one.
+All lying north of a straight line including the central line of Eighth street, extended from the Delaware River westwardly, shall become part of Senatorial District Number One.

-All lying south of a straight line including the central line of Eighth street, extended from the Delaware River westwardly shall become part of Senatorial District number two.
+All lying south of a straight line including the central line of Eighth street, extended from the Delaware River westwardly shall become part of Senatorial District Number Two.

-Whenever by the extension of the limits of the City of Wilmington territory forming part of any Representative or Senatorial District, as hereby established, shall be included within the limits of the said city, such Representative or Senatorial District shall thereafter consist of the residue thereof, not so included within said limits.
+Whenever by the extension of the limits of the City of Wilmington territory forming part of any Representative or Senatorial District, as hereby established, shall be included within the limits of the city, such Representative or Senatorial District shall thereafter consist of the residue thereof, not so included within the limits.

-The several Representative and Senatorial Districts in the State shall, except as herein otherwise provided, continue to be bounded, described and defined by the lines of the hundreds, wards, election districts, public roads, railroad and other boundaries herein mentioned, as the same are now established and located.
+The several Representative and Senatorial Districts in this State shall, except as herein otherwise provided, continue to be bounded, described and defined by the lines of the hundreds, wards, election districts, public roads, railroad and other boundaries herein mentioned, as the same are now established and located.

 53 Del.
 Laws, c.
 425 and 54 Del.
 Laws, c.
-1;§ 2A.
-Additional representative districts.
+1; 84 Del.
+Laws, c.
+281 and 85 Del.
+Laws, c.
+5;

-Section 2A.
 In addition to the existing 35 Representative Districts as set forth in Section 2 of this Article, there shall be additional Representative Districts as hereafter provided.

-Each existing Representative District as set forth in Section 2 of this Article, with a population residing therein in excess of 15,000, as shown by the last official federal decennial census shall be entitled to one additional Representative for each additional 15,000 population or major fraction thereof residing within the District.
+Each existing Representative District as set forth in Section 2 of this Article, with a population residing therein in excess of 15,000, as shown by the last official federal decennial census shall be entitled to 1 additional Representative for each additional 15,000 population or major fraction thereof residing within the District.

-Upon any Representative District, as set forth in Section 2 of this Article, being entitled to more than one Representative, it shall be subdivided into new Representative Districts for each additional Representative to which it is entitled, from which shall be chosen by the qualified electors thereof, a Representative.
+Upon any Representative District, as set forth in Section 2 of this Article, being entitled to more than 1 Representative, it shall be subdivided into new Representative Districts for each additional Representative to which it is entitled, from which shall be chosen by the qualified electors thereof, a Representative.

-The sub-dividing of the Representative Districts as set forth herein shall be done by a Redistricting Commission, consisting of the Governor, as Chairman, and the State Chairman of the two political parties receiving the largest vote for Governor at the preceding election for Governor as advisors to the Governor.
+The sub-dividing of the Representative Districts as set forth herein shall be done by a Redistricting Commission, consisting of the Governor, as Chairman, and the State Chairman of the 2 political parties receiving the largest vote for Governor at the preceding election for Governor as advisors to the Governor.
 Redistricting and reapportioning by the Commission as set forth herein shall be accomplished in accordance with the following criteria: Each new Representative District shall, insofar as is possible, be formed of contiguous territory; shall be as nearly equal in population as possible to the other new districts being created within the existing Representative District; shall be bounded by ancient boundaries, major roads, streams, or other natural boundaries; and not be so created as to unduly favor any person or political party.

 Within 120 calendar days following the official reporting to the President of the United States of each decennial census, (or within 120 calendar days after this amendment takes effect) the Governor, on behalf of the Commission, shall file with the Secretary of State the plan for redistricting and reapportioning as provided for herein.
 Forthwith, after the filing, the Governor shall issue a proclamation of redistricting and reapportioning.
-The Secretary of State shall cause such proclamation to be published in two newspapers of general circulation within the State for two consecutive weeks, within 20 days after the issuance of the proclamation.
+The Secretary of State shall cause such proclamation to be published in 2 newspapers of general circulation within this State for 2 consecutive weeks, within 20 days after the issuance of the proclamation.
 The proclamation shall become effective within 30 days of its issuance.

 Any qualified voter may apply to the Superior Court to compel the Governor, by mandamus or otherwise, to perform the redistricting and reapportioning duties or to correct any error in redistricting and reapportioning.
-Application to compel the Governor to perform the redistricting and reapportioning duties must be filed within thirty days of the expiration of the 120 days allotted to the Commission to file its plan, if such plan is not timely filed.
-Application to compel correction of any error in redistricting and reapportioning must be filed within thirty days following the proclamation.
+Application to compel the Governor to perform the redistricting and reapportioning duties must be filed within 30 days of the expiration of the 120 days allotted to the Commission to file its plan, if such plan is not timely filed.
+Application to compel correction of any error in redistricting and reapportioning must be filed within 30 days following the proclamation.
 Original jurisdiction in these matters is hereby vested in the Superior Court.
 On appeal, the cause shall be reviewed by the Supreme Court upon the law and the facts.

 53 Del.
 Laws, c.
 425 and 54 Del.
 Laws, c.
-1;§ 2B.
-Delegates to Constitutional Convention.
+1; 84 Del.
+Laws, c.
+281 and 85 Del.
+Laws, c.
+5;

-Section 2B.
-The number of delegates and the method of electing delegates to the Constitutional Convention as provided in Section 2, Article 16, shall not be effected by the addition of Representatives or Representative Districts, pursuant to Section 2A of this Article.
+The number of delegates and the method of electing delegates to the Constitutional Convention as provided in Section 2, Article 16, shall not be effected by the addition of Representatives or Representative Districts, under Section 2A of this Article.
 The Representative Districts which shall elect delegates to the Constitutional Convention are as set forth in Section 2 of this Article.

 (b) A Senator shall continuously reside in the Senatorial District in which the Senator was chosen during the Senator’s term of office.
 A Representative shall continuously reside in the Representative District in which the Representative was chosen during the Representative’s term of office.
 A Senator or Representative who does not continuously reside in the District in which the Senator or Representative was chosen is deemed to have resigned the office.